-HPV is spread through genital contact, most often during vaginal and anal sex.
+HPV is spread through sexual contact, most often during vaginal and anal sex.
 It can also be passed on through digital contact and oral sex.
 In order for you to contract HPV, you have to have skin to skin contact with a person who already has HPV.

 What can I do to prevent getting HPV?

 The only sure way to prevent getting HPV is to get the HPV shot or to not sexual contact If you’re having sexual contact, you can reduce your risk of infection by having a monogamous sexual relationship (having sex with only one person who only has sex with you) and by using condoms 100% of the time.
 Condoms aren’t perfect because they don’t cover all of the skin in the genital area, but they do lower chances of HPV infection.